fw22912/COMS20012/docs/labs/Lab4.md

 This demonstrates some of the security implications of having IoT devices connected to the Internet.
 If an attacker can gain access, they could potentially view inside secure areas with a webcam, create a nuisance or hazard by turning lights off, damage temperature-controlled equipment by disabling air-conditioning or even flood a building.
 While this activity was largely theoretical, it is necessary to understand some of the security considerations that should be taken and the potential implications if ignored.
-In reality it would be more difficult to gain access through a firewall from the Internet by simply spoofing an IP address like this because any responses to your HTTP requests would be routed to the real IP address unless further efforts were made to redirect them.
+In reality it would be more difficult to gain access through a firewall from the Internet by simply spoofing an IP address like this, as he response will go to the real devicec(IP address) which is the IP address that the attacker spoofed.

-**Note:** This weeks lab *should* work on any machine... including an M1 Mac, a lab machine and anything else you can throw at it... but you *might* need to tweak things to get it all working; and if in doubt fall back to `ssh seis.bristol.ac.uk`

-Good Luck!

-Alma
++ In order to succeed in spoofing, the attacekd would need to make additional efforts (e.g., MITM)